rohanthorat/web-server/README.md

 nodejs sample web server

-This is just a sample web server application created using nodejs.
+This is a sample web server application created using nodejs.